-British foreign secretary warns against messy EU divorce
+UK foreign secretary warns against messy EU divorce

-VIENNA (AP) — Britain’s foreign secretary is visiting Austria, which holds the European Union’s rotating presidency, bringing his warnings about a “messy divorce” with the EU that could poison future relations.
+VIENNA (AP) — Britain’s foreign secretary warned anew against a “messy divorce” with the European Union that could poison future relations as he visited Austria on Wednesday, bringing his message to the country that holds the EU’s rotating presidency.

-Jeremy Hunt reiterated Wednesday the message he previously brought to Germany and France.
-He stressed Britain’s wish for a close relationship, adding: “We are very concerned that, as things stand at the moment, we are heading for ‘no deal’ by accident.”
+Britain is due to leave the EU in March, but the two sides have not agreed on their future relationship and concerns are mounting that no deal will be reached in time.
+Differences persist over the terms of a new trade setup and how to regulate the border between Northern Ireland and EU member Ireland.

-Hunt said “there is a real risk of a messy divorce, which would be a huge geostrategic mistake.”
+“We are very concerned that, as things stand at the moment, we are heading for ‘no deal’ by accident — a ‘no deal’ situation which would have a profound impact on the relations between Britain and the EU countries for a generation,” Foreign Secretary Jeremy Hunt said after meeting Austrian counterpart Karin Kneissl.

 Most Read Business Stories